JRMurr/JRMurr.github.io/data/blog/intermediate-typescript-generics-and-mapped-types.md

 ---
 title: 'Intermediate Typescript: Generics and Mapped Types'
-date: '2022-01-26'
+date: '2022-01-31'
-tags: ['Typescript', 'code', 'types']
+tags: ['Typescript', 'code', 'types', 'guide']
-draft: true
+draft: false
 summary: Useful applications of generics and mapped types
 images: []
 layout: PostLayout
 ---

-{/_ TODO: links _/}
-In the last post, I covered Literal and Union types.
+In the [last post](/blog/intermediate-typescript), I covered Literal and Union types.
 Those types are great and can get you a long way when writing your apps.
-When your codebase starts to grow you may find your "middleware"/helper functions still have too general of types which leads to more type casting than you would like.
+When your codebase starts to grow you may find your middleware/helper functions still have too general of types which leads to more type casting than you would like.
 This is where generics and mapped types come in.

 ## Generics